kalekdev/uni/semester-1/lineare-algebra/notes.typ

 Any variables not accounted for due to an all 0 row / no pivot in their column are called _free variables_ and can take any real value.
 TODO: Solidify understanding

+*"Order is half of the work in maths."* - _Vasile Gradinaru_

 === Tips:\
 - Never divide / subtract in Gaussian elimination.
 Either multiply by $1/x$ or -1.
-Order is half of the work in maths. - _Vasile Gradinaru_
 - Switch rows columns carefully *before* carrying out additions.
+- *Only* add the row who's pivot is currently being considered!
+Otherwise it is difficult to capture the operation in the elimination matrix (more on this later).
 - When switching rows to get pivots in the correct place, it is usually best to swap a line with zero pivot with the row that has the largest pivot in that place.

 _U - Upper (Deutsch: R - Rechts) Matrix_ - Matrix with 0s under the diagonal and any numbers above it\